meteo-ubonn/meanie3D/HOWTO.md

 the result first running the mean-shift algorithm with vectors discretized to snap onto the data set's own grid.
 The vectors are then linked into graphs.
 Each graph has a mode, which is a point or area where the graph ends.
 A cluster is made up of all points in the data set that end at the same mode.
+Each cluster is given a unique ID (for the given time).

 ### Tracking
 When clustering a data set that varies over time (Example: satellite data), it is interesting to study the development of clusters over time.
 For this to happen, the